pbstark/EvoteID19-GA/Ms/gaEVID19.md

 + Lead-up to the election was fraught:
     - allegations that Secretary of State Kemp tried to suppress Black voters
+        + closed polling places
+        + purged voter rolls
-    - a history of insecure election data
+    - history of insecure election data
-    - a lawsuit to require paper ballots over the standard DRE voting machines
+    - lawsuit to require paper ballots over the standard DRE voting machines

 + The 2018 election produced anomalous results that could have been caused by malfunctioning, misprogrammed, or hacked election technology, including DREs